miso-lims/miso-lims/docs/user_manual/type_data.md

 * "Refused Consent" (QC status: failed) - indicates that while the sample may have passed QC, the donor has revoked consent for it to be used

-Modifications to detailed QC statuses can only be made via direct accesss to the MISO database.
-As such, they must be performed by a MISO administrator.
+MISO administrators can add, edit, and delete detailed QC statuses using the standard interface.
+A detailed QC status can only be deleted if the option has not been used by any existing samples.

 {% include userman-toplink.md %}